PHY-Wireless/sdk-nrf-otdoa/doc/nrf/libraries/otdoa_al/otdoa_overview.rst

 Configuration
 *************
-To use the OTDOA adaption layer, enable the :kconfig:option:`CONFIG_OTDOA_AL_LIB` configuration option.
+To use the OTDOA adaptation layer, enable the :kconfig:option:`CONFIG_OTDOA_AL_LIB` configuration option.

-You can also configure the following options in the adaption layer:
+You can also configure the following options in the adaptation layer:

 * :kconfig:option:`CONFIG_OTDOA_CFG_DL_INTERVAL` to configure the interval between config downloads.
 * :kconfig:option:`CONFIG_OTDOA_PRS_SAMPLES_BUFFER_COUNT` to configure the number of buffer slabs for PRS samples.